brianhallerweb/todos/README.md

-# todos
+## Todos app

-An example of the simplest web app made with the MERN stack - a todo list.
+### An example of a full stack application written with the MERN stack.